-4. TEAM CAPTAINS MEETING AND MINUTES
+4. TEAM CAPTAIN MEETING AND MINUTES

 Three weeks before the race there will be a Team Captain Meeting.
-During the meeting we will discuss the rules and any concerns or comments the Team Captains have as well as last minute changes.
-If Team Captains are not able to attend the Team Captain Meeting, minutes will be sent out two weeks before the race.
+During the meeting we will discuss the rules and any concerns/comments the Team Captains have, as well as last minute changes.
+If Captains are not able to attend the meeting, they are welcome to send another team member in their place, and/or meeting minutes will be sent out two weeks before the race in an email, as well as be posted on the race website and Facebook page.